Chimney Repair

 6. Relining the Chimney Flue

 The flue liner plays a crucial role in directing smoke and gases safely out of the home.
 Over time, clay or metal liners can crack or deteriorate due to high temperatures and corrosive gases.
-If a flue liner is damaged, relining the chimney with a stainless steel or ceramic liner enhances efficiency and safety.
+If a flue liner is damaged, chimney relining the chimney with a stainless steel or ceramic liner enhances efficiency and safety.
 A properly lined chimney improves airflow and reduces the risk of chimney fires.

 Keeping Your Chimney in Optimal Condition